How We Can Help with Hair-Pulling Disorder: Boston

 The Role of Self-Care in Managing Trichotillomania

-Self-care plays a vital role in managing trichotillomania, helping individuals develop healthy coping mechanisms, reduce stress, and improve overall well-being.
+Self-care plays a vital role in managing trichotillomania, helping individuals develop healthy coping mechanisms, reduce stress levels, and improve overall well-being.
 Lifestyle changes can make a significant positive impact on hair-pulling behavior and emotional health.
 Engaging in regular physical activity, practicing stress management techniques like meditation or deep breathing exercises, and finding healthy outlets for emotions can support the recovery process.
 Additionally, incorporating positive coping mechanisms, such as engaging in hobbies or creative pursuits, can divert attention from hair-pulling behaviors and provide individuals with a sense of fulfillment and joy.

 Lifestyle changes that can help